polysensus/diamond-deploy/README.md

     deployed facet Diamond@0x54B8d8E2455946f2A5B8982283f2359812e815ce
     Diamond upgrade success: 0x6a9c48d24b831e8b1e694c8143e0d6a827bbd57d4c38420d91622b8b0a96fd85

 For deployment the init parameters for the nominated DiamondInit contract can be supplied on the command line.
 See `--diamond-init-args` and related options.

+The tool has a copy of the well known hard hat keys for convenience.
+You can also provide your own via ENV or option.

 # things under consideration